23/DeveloperDocumentation/index.md

 ## Token access to photos and videos

 In general terms, access to photos and videos can be controlled through an identifier (`photo_id`) and a shared secret (`token`).
 Using a combination of these two, you will always be able to retrieve the full URL of an object.
 This method can be used to grant access to unpublished or hidden videos to select users, for example through an *embed* code.
-This approach combined with [time-limited tokens](#time-limited-tokens) allows for fine-grained control of who has access to item and when.

 * On publicly accessible sites, both the `photo_id` and `token` of any published photo or video is freely available through the API.
 * On closed sites, `token`s on published videos are available to visitors with their [sessions signed](session-redeem-token).